A Ruelle dynamical zeta function for equivariant flows: Abstract

 \section{Abstract}

 For proper group actions on smooth manifolds, with compact quotients, we define an equivariant version of the Ruelle dynamical $\zeta$-function for equivariant flows satisfying a nondegeneracy condition.
-The construction is guided by an equivariant generalisation of Guillemin's trace formula.
-This involves an equivariant generalisation of the distributional flat trace appearing in Guillemin's formula.
-Our generalisation of Guillemin's formula implies several properties of the equivariant Ruelle $\zeta$-function, and may be of independent interest.
+The construction is based on an equivariant generalisation of Guillemin's trace formula, obtained in a companion paper.
+This formula implies several properties of the equivariant Ruelle $\zeta$-function.
 We ask the question in what situations an equivariant generalisation of Fried's conjecture holds, relating the equivariant Ruelle $\zeta$-function to equivariant analytic torsion.
 We compute the equivariant Ruelle $\zeta$-function in several examples, including examples where the classical Ruelle $\zeta$-function is not defined.
 The equivariant Fried conjecture holds in the examples where the condition of the conjecture (vanishing of the kernel of the Laplacian) is satisfied.